History of Alton Towers: Stately home and gardens

+In the 17th century, a hunting lodge known as "Alverton Lodge" ("Alverton" being the ancient name for "Alton") was constructed on the site of what was to become Alton Towers.
+The three-storey structure featured a round tower.
+The house was split into two properties, one of which was rented by a tenant while the other was used by the Talbots as a summer residence, their main residence being at Heythrop Park in Oxfordshire.

-In 1801, Charles Talbot, 15th Earl of Shrewsbury, decided that the old hunting lodge was beyond repair, and so decided to commission a Gothic-style country house on his estate on the north side of the Churnet Valley.
-Over the next 10 years, architects such as Thomas Allason, William Hollins, and Thomas Hopper contributed to the building.
+Charles Talbot, 15th Earl of Shrewsbury, commissioned a redevelopment of Alverton Lodge as a Gothic-style country house, beginning in 1811.
+Over the next decade, architects including Thomas Allason, William Hollins, and Thomas Hopper contributed to the development.
 A wharf was added to the nearby Uttoxeter Canal to unload construction materials.
-Work included a drawing room, dining room, chapel, library, long gallery, banqueting hall, conservatory, and entrance hall.
+Work included a drawing room, dining room, chapel, library, long gallery, banqueting hall, conservatory, and entrance hall, as well as incorporating and remodelling the existing lodge.
 As a result, the building was doubled in size.
-It also included the laying of the foundations for the Flag Tower.
-The house was renamed Alton Abbey, despite having no particular religious connection.
+The new house was named "Alton Abbey", though it had no religious status.
+Work also included laying the foundations for the Flag Tower.

-In 1814, Lord Shrewsbury and his wife moved permanently into their new house at Alton.
+In 1814, Lord Shrewsbury and his wife moved permanently into the new house.
 Work then began on turning the farmland around the house into one of the largest formal gardens in Britain.
 Several gardens were planted, including a Dutch garden and a rock garden.
 More than 13,000 trees were also planted in the landscaped parkland.
 The gardens in the valley leading down to the River Churnet hosted a variety of features.
-These included a Pagoda fountain which was fed by water from a spring at Ramshorn that passed through various lakes and pools, cast iron Garden Conservatories designed by Robert Abrahams, a "Swiss Cottage" that hosted a Welsh harpist and a copy of Lysicrates' Choragic Monument from Athens.
+These included a Pagoda fountain which was fed by water from a spring at Ramshorn that passed through various lakes and pools, cast iron garden conservatories designed by Robert Abrahams, a "Swiss Cottage" that hosted a Welsh harpist and a copy of Lysicrates' Choragic Monument from Athens.

 After the 15th Earl died in 1827, he was succeeded by his nephew John, 16th Earl of Shrewsbury, who completed the gardens and house started by his uncle.
 In 1831, the Shrewsburys' principal residence in Heythrop burned down.
-The 16th earl then came to live at Alton permanently, bringing everything that could be saved from Heythrop.
-Noted architect Augustus Pugin designed a new entrance hall, banqueting hall and various other rooms, extending the house further.
-The property was renamed Alton Towers.
-From 1839, the grounds were opened to the public at various times of the year.
+The 16th Earl then came to live at Alton Abbey permanently, bringing everything that could be saved from Heythrop.
+The property was significantly further extended with new wings, a new larger chapel and galleries, and renamed "Alton Towers".